flipperdevices/flipperzero-firmware/README.md

 ## Notes

-- Laser-diode-equipped LRF rangefinder, such as the LRF12x or LRF200 series, can be powered with 5Vdc and don't draw too much power.
-Those rangefinders may be powered by the Flipper Zero's internal battery through the +5V pin (Pin #1).
-If your particular LRF draws too much power however, it may crash the Flipper Zero.
-If this happens, disconnect the LRF's Vdc line from the Flipper Zero's +5V pin and supply power to the LRF from an external power supply.

-- High-power LRX rangefinders, such as the LRX-20A or LRX-25A, can also be used with this app.
-However, they require between 7Vdc and 30Vdc to operate and need more power than the Flipper Zero can supply.
-Therefore an external power supply is compulsory with those rangefinders.
+- Pin #15 (C1) may be used to control the LRF's power supply through a power MOSFET or a relay for example.
+If used, the app will turn on the rangefinder upon starting and turn it back off when exiting.
+This is useful if the LRF is battery-powered to keep the rangefinder connected to the Flipper Zero and conserve the battery when not in use.
+The use of this pin is entirely optional.

-- Additionally, LRX rangefinders are usually configured as RS232 or RS422 serial devices, not as UART serial devices.
-In that case, a UART-to-RS232 or UART-to-RS422 converter is required between the Flipper Zero and the rangefinder.
+- LRX-series rangefinders may also be used with the app.
+However, they are usually configured as RS232 or RS422 serial devices, not as UART serial devices.
+Therefore, a UART-to-RS232 or UART-to-RS422 converter is usually required to connect the Flipper Zero's UART lines to an LRX rangefinder.

-- A fully charged Flipper Zero can power an LRF200 sampling at 1 Hz continuously for about 4.5 hours, or 16,000 measurements.